MichaIng/DietPi-Docs/docs/software/camera.md

 Wiki: <https://elinux.org/RPi-Cam-Web-Interface>
 License: [MIT](https://github.com/silvanmelchior/RPi_Cam_Web_Interface/blob/master/LICENSE.txt)

-## MotionEye
+## motionEye

-The *MotionEye* package offers surveillance for your camera.
+The *motionEye* package offers surveillance for your camera.
 It is mainly focused towards motion detection usage.
 It contains a web interface.

 The software can